FuzionView/FV-Docs/source/FODashboard.rst

 System Operator Admin
 -----------------------
-Select **New Data Provier** to add a new data provider to FuzionView system.
+Enter a name and click **Submit** to add a new data provider to FuzionView system.

 .. figure:: /_static/SOAdmin1_NewDP.png
    :alt: The FuzionView System Operator Admin